Jefficus/jdoom/README.md

 		Given date is offset from anchor day by: 0
 		So anchor date is always a Doomsday (= 4) offset by 0 = 4

 Notice that the date prompts are not always in the same format.
+This keeps you more nimble and able to handle the dates regardless of how they're thrown at you.

-##Dependencies
+## Dependencies

     Requires the *docoptcfg* package that provides easy arg-parsing, up-to-date --help text, local .config files, and environment variable overrides.
 All for the price of writing a proper help text.